szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 Tapping into the raw form of Allomancy, you engage with its unpredictable, wild, and potent nature.
 When you choose to ingest and subsequently burn an unrefined metal, make a roll+WIS.

-- **On a 12+**, you tap into the raw power of the metal.
+- **On a 12+**: You tap into the raw power of the metal.
 There's a hint of wildness to the power, making it harder to control.
-- **On a 10-11**, you harness the power of the unprocessed metal but not without difficulty.
+- **On a 10-11**: You harness the power of the unprocessed metal but not without difficulty.
 Choose one:
     - The effect is potent but short-lived, lasting half the usual duration.
     - You feel a significant drain, leaving you weakened or fatigued.
     - The power is unwieldy, and there's a chance it might go slightly awry.
 - - On a 7-9\*\*, the raw metal's power is unpredictable.
 The GM will give you 1-3 options, each with a cost, complication, or unwanted side effect.
 Choose one to manifest.
-- **On a miss**, the metal reacts violently within you.
+- **On a miss**: The metal reacts violently within you.
 Suffer harm from metal poisoning, lose access to your Allomantic powers temporarily, or face other severe consequences.

 _Note: Using unprocessed metals can be a game-changing decision.
 Collaborate with your GM to ensure the effects and narrative implications are fitting for the situation._